Sam-limyr/great-snakes/README.md

 Folder size checker:
     Lists the folder and file sizes contained within any specified directory.

+Steak rating grader:
+    Used to rate and compare ratings of various restaurants that serve steak (or anything, really).

 Phone password typer:
     Measures the difficulty of typing a given password based off the number of consecutive letters typed by either the left or the right hand alone.